Department of History

 Prerequisite(s): (HIST 101 or HIST 102) and 21 hours of Foundations and Explorations Courses, or junior status

-Recent Term(s) Offered: spring 2019
+Recent Term(s) Offered: fall 2022

-HIST 395 A CULTURAL HISTORY OF ALCOHOL 3 Hours
+HIST 395 A Cultural History of Alcohol 3 Hours

 An examination of the role that alcohol plays in historical development among various world cultures over time.
 Instructor may choose to focus on a specific region and/or time period.
 Colonnade/Statewide General Education Code K-SC